Nramyanaga/contact-manager/README.md

 2) Create a new database: cop4331_dev (Collation: utf8mb4_unicode_ci)
 3) Select the database → Go to Import.
 4) Choose the file: db/cop4331_full.sql
-5) Disable Enable foreign key checks
+5) At the bottom of the Import page, uncheck “Enable foreign key checks” before clicking Go.
 6) Click Go.

 **_4. Configure the app_**
-1) Copy the example config: cp config.example.php config.php
+1) Copy the example config: cp config.example.php config.php (the cp command may not work on windows cmd so you can either do it on git bash or manually add it using your IDE)
 2) The provided defaults work for XAMPP